 Note: I puree the entire batch, twice.
 Some recipes call for taking out some chipotles and keeping them whole but I think it is easier to just puree the whole thing!
 Also, I didn’t have the patience to pick out all of the seeds.
 But they don’t really bother me.
 If that would bother you, take your time to remove them before cooking (but after soaking.)

-1 package organic dehydrated chipotle peppers, about 30 peppers
+- 1 package organic dehydrated chipotle peppers (about 30)

 Take any little stems off the tops of the peppers and cover them with boiling water.
 Let them soak for a half hour.